 Gardening was once a normal part of life for most people.
-Not so many generations ago, neighbors exchanged fresh produce over fences (too many zucchini again!) and most people knew their local farmer.
-Most of us too probably have fond memories of grandmothers opening a can of homemade pickles or jam.
+Not so many generations ago, neighbors exchanged fresh produce over fences (too many zucchini again!).
+And most people knew their local farmer.
+Many of us also have fond memories of grandmothers opening a can of homemade pickles or jam.

 It’s Time to Bring Back Gardening!

-In war times, families were encouraged to grow “victory gardens” to help prevent food shortage and at their peak, there were over 20,000,000 of these gardens in the US.
-As the war died down and population moved away from agriculture and into more urban settings, gardening in the backyard became more impractical and began to decline.
+In war times, families were encouraged to grow “victory gardens” to help prevent food shortages.
+At one time there were over 20,000,000 of these vegetable gardens in the US.
+As the war died down and people moved away from agriculture and into more urban settings, home gardening began to decline.

-I know, the thought of a garden can be overwhelming.
-There’s so many options of what to buy, when and how to plant, not to mention how to keep it all alive!
-Then there’s weeding and harvesting and canning … and who has extra time!?
+The thought of starting your first garden can be overwhelming.
+There are so many different plants/seeds to buy, and different gardening styles, not to mention how to keep it all alive!

-The truth is, time is what you make of it.
-If having access to fresh food with maximum nutrients is a priority, then even a small-scale garden or an indoor herb box is a step in the right direction.
-Foods from the garden don’t have to be canned … many of them can just be thrown in the freezer (or just eaten up fresh!).
+If having access to fresh food with maximum nutrients is a priority, then even a small garden or indoor herb box is a step in the right direction.
+Foods from the garden don’t have to be canned … many of them can be thrown in the freezer (or eaten fresh!).

-The first year especially, it can be tough to know what to plant.
-When I started gardening, we often ended up with too many tomatoes to use and wished we had more cucumbers.
-This website has good guidelines for how much to grow for a family of four.
+In the first year especially, it can be tough to know what to plant.
+When I started gardening, we often ended up with too many tomatoes and wished we had more cucumbers.
+If you want to go all out, here’s how much to grow per person to feed your family for a year.

 My strategy now is to grow foods that (a) we eat the most of and (b) are the most expensive to buy organically.
-For us, this means lots of spinach, strawberries, winter squash, tomatoes (which are canned or fermented), herbs, cucumbers (naturally fermented to preserve), blueberries, sweet potatoes, and peppers (usually dried to preserve).
+For us, this means lots of spinach, strawberries, winter squash, tomatoes, herbs, cucumbers, blueberries, sweet potatoes, and peppers.

-Here’s a picture of what our spring garden looked like one year using this garden planner:
+Here’s a picture of what our spring garden looked like one year using this garden plan:

 They also give you a great chart of planting dates for your climate:

-Beginner Tip: Don’t be overwhelmed by gardening books and sites, charts, and planning.
+Beginner Tip: Don’t be overwhelmed by gardening books, charts, and planning on how to grow vegetables.
 The above is what I tried after several years of experience gardening.
 The important thing is to start getting some hands-on experience.
 Choose a few seed packets and follow the instructions on the back.
 Each year you’ll try something new and build up to the garden of your dreams!

 Great beginner seed choices are: